-The graduate certificate program gives students the opportunity for advanced training in the field; provides them with specialized professional training in Science, Technology and Society; and fosters a community of scholars dedicated to the study of the intersections of science and society and other related methodologies, such as critical race studies, cultural studies, legal theory, psychoanalytic theory, as well as more traditional disciplinary methods.
+The graduate certificate program gives students the opportunity for advanced professional training in Science, Technology and Society while fostering a community of scholars dedicated to the study of the intersections of science and society and other related methodologies, such as critical race theory, cultural studies, media theory, social and historical epistemology, environmental humanities, gender studies, etc.

 Certificate Requirements

-The requirements for the Science, Technology and Society (STS) Certificate Program include coursework and the presentation of a paper in our Graduate Student Colloquium.
+The requirements for the Science, Technology and Society (STS) Certificate Program include: coursework, participation in the STS Colloquium, and a syllabus.

 - Courses (3 total)

-Courses must be completed with at least a grade of B in each course and include:- Core Course in STS: Students may meet this requirement through participation in a graduate section of STS 1000 “Introduction to Science Studies” or with an STS approved graduate seminar, like HIST 2981F “The Politics of Knowledge.”
+Courses must be completed with at least a grade of B in each course and include:- One Core Course in STS: Students may meet this requirement through participation in a graduate section of STS 1000 “Introduction to Science Studies” or with a graduate seminar, like HIST 2981F “The Politics of Knowledge,” approved for this purpose by the Director of STS.

 - Two additional courses with significant STS content, selected in consultation with the Director of STS.
 At least one of these should come from outside the student's home department.

-Presentation of a final project—an STS related dissertation chapter, conference presentation or other article-length paper—at the STS Workshop. - STS course design
+Presentation of a final project—an STS informed dissertation chapter, conference talk, or an article-length paper—at the STS Colloquium. - STS course design

-Developing a sample syllabus for an STS themed course, which may be included in applications for positions.
+Developing a complete syllabus for an STS themed course.